The Trusted Traveller

 I recommend spending a little while at the top to soak in the fresh alpine air, have a snack and some water to refuel for the walk back and enjoy the feeling of achievement at having climbed to the top of Australia’s highest mountain.

 You have lots of options for accommodation around the area.
-You can stay in Thredbo or Charlotte Pass to be near the start of the walks.
-Or the town of Jindabyne isn’t far away either and it will be a little cheaper than stay in the ski resorts.
+You can stay in the ski resorts of Thredbo or Charlotte Pass to be near the start of the walks.
+Or the town of Jindabyne isn’t far away either and it will be a little cheaper than staying in the ski resorts.

 Below are some links to a collection of accommodation in the area: